1211101234/classic-car-blog-/frontend/README.md

 cd frontend
 npm install
 ng serve --proxy-config proxy.conf.json
-Navigate to http://localhost:4200/.
-The app will automatically reload whenever you modify any source files.
+Open your browser at http://localhost:4200/.
+The application will automatically reload whenever you modify any source files.

 Note: The proxy.conf.json ensures API requests are forwarded to the Django backend to avoid CORS issues.

 Proxy Configuration
-Create a proxy.conf.json in the frontend/ folder with:
+Create a proxy.conf.json file inside the frontend/ folder:

 json
-Copy code
 {
   "/api": {
     "target": "http://localhost:8000",